AndresGuzman04/AndresGuzman04/README.md

 ## <picture><img src = "https://github.com/7oSkaaa/7oSkaaa/blob/main/Images/about_me.gif?raw=true" width = 50px></picture> About me

 - :technologist:I like to use software as a solution to each `problem`
-- :student: Third year study of `Engineering In Software Development`
+- :student: I am a fourth-year student of `Engineering In Software Development`
 - :nerd_face: Always `learning new things`

 <br>